-Working overtime without proper compensation violates your employee rights under federal and state labor laws.
-Building a strong unpaid overtime claim requires systematic documentation and understanding of the evidence that supports your case.
+Working overtime without proper compensation violates your employee rights under federal and state employment laws.
+Systematic documentation and understanding of the evidence that supports your case can help build a strong unpaid overtime claim.

 Understanding Unpaid Overtime Laws and Employee Rights